-Upon learning of this issue, we immediately began efforts to remediate the incident and commenced a prompt and thorough investigation.
-As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handling these types of incidents.
-After an extensive forensic investigation and manual document review, we discovered on August 31, 2023, that the impacted email account that was accessed between April 27, 2023 and May 4, 2023 contained some of your personal information.
+Upon learning of this issue, Thayer contained the threat and immediately commenced a prompt and thorough investigation with external cybersecurity professionals experienced in handling these types of incidents.
+Following the continuation and conclusion of an extensive forensic investigation and thorough manual review, Thayer discovered on April 22, 2024 that some of your personal information was accessed and acquired in connection with this incident.